Akaalis-code/y_compendium/y_check_later.md

     isochrome maps - Distance that can be covered in a constant time with constant velocity , Ideally speaking it would be CIRCLE in 2D and SPHERE in 3D, But rethink the same thing when there are only certain curvy roads that you can take in a particular direction in 2D

+    contentious - causing or likely to cause an argument; controversial
 ---------------------------------------- English -- End ---------------------------------------------------------